Yes, it’s frustrating to live with food allergies. No, this is not a personal choice of yours to avoid certain foods.

 Remember, your safety continues to come before the opinions of others.
 It may feel like you are burdening others.
 However, when someone cares about you they are open to understanding your world and how it can fit with theirs.
 If those attending an outing disregard your concern for your safety, these are people you may want to reconsider having in your corner.

-Begin Therapy For Food Allergies in Scotch Plains, NJ
+Begin Therapy For Food Allergies in Scotch Plains or Branchburg, NJ

 Our compassionate therapists specialize in food allergy therapy and help people navigate life with food allergies and anxiety.
 We will work with you so you can move forward with a more positive mindset.
 It all starts with these three steps:

 - Contact us to get started at Brave Minds Psychological Services